 Cryotherapy for Abnormal Cervical Cell Changes

 This treatment causes some discomfort.
-Most women feel a sensation of cold and a little cramping.
+You may feel a sensation of cold and a little cramping.
 And sometimes a sense of warmth spreads to the upper body and face.

 Cryotherapy is not the best treatment if abnormal cells are high in the cervical canal.
-In that case, another treatment, such as a cone biopsy, is recommended instead.
+In that case, another treatment, such as an excisional biopsy of the cervix, is recommended instead.

 What To Expect

-Most women are able to return to their normal activity level the day after the cryotherapy procedure.
+You can probably return to your normal activity level the day after the cryotherapy procedure.

-- You'll have a watery vaginal discharge for about 2 to 3 weeks.
+- You may have a watery vaginal discharge for about 2 to 3 weeks.

 Why It Is Done

-Cryotherapy is done when abnormal Pap test results have been confirmed by colposcopy.
-If the results of endocervical curettage don't show abnormal tissue high inside the cervical canal, then cryotherapy can be used to treat the abnormal tissue seen with colposcopy.
+Cryotherapy may be done when abnormal Pap or human papillomavirus (HPV) test results have been confirmed by colposcopy.
+It can treat cell changes on the cervix.
+But it isn't done if results of endocervical curettage show abnormal tissue high inside the cervical canal.

 How Well It Works

 Cryotherapy is an effective method for destroying abnormal cervical tissue.
 How well it works depends on the size, depth, and type of abnormal tissue.
-Studies have had differing results.
-They show that this treatment destroys all of the abnormal tissue in 77 to 96 out of 100 cases.footnote 1
+Treatment destroys all of the abnormal tissue in most cases.

 The abnormal tissue won't be completely destroyed if the abnormal cells are too deep in the cervical tissue.